We can both agree on this:

-First of all, make sure the company you're buying for has a good reputation and is regulated.
-It's possible that sketchy companies selling bitcoins may be collecting card (credit card fraud) information and could possibly use your information to make fraud purchases with your card.
+First of all, make sure the company you are using for your purchase has a good reputation and is regulated.
+It's possible that sketchy companies selling bitcoins may be collecting card (credit card fraud) information and could possibly use your information to make fraudulent purchases with your card.

 Some users have reported cash advanced fees, so be sure to understand how your CC company handles the purchase of bitcoins.

-Can I buy bitcoin with stolen credit card?
+Can I buy crypto with stolen credit card?